-David will never forget the year that he received a parrot for his birthday.
+David will never forget the year that he received a parrot for his birthday, because it was without a doubt an abusive parrot.

 The parrot was fully grown, with a bad attitude and an even worse vocabulary.
-The parrot just seemed to love shouting out abusive words.
+The parrot just seemed to love shouting out abusive words and the more ebmarrassed the target became, the more abuse the parrot would throw at them.

-This parrot was a great talker, and every other word that it uttered was an expletive.
+This parrot sure was a great talker and every other word that it uttered was an expletive.
 Those that weren’t expletives were, to say the least, rude.

 Well, as you can understand, David tried hard to change the bird’s attitude, and he was constantly saying polite words to the parrot, playing soft music, and doing literally anything he could think of to try and set a good example to the bird.